 Advantages of Databricks on AWS

-Azure is focused on seamless integration with Databricks under the assumption that the organization is a committed Microsoft shop.
+Azure is focused on seamless integration with Databricks, assuming the organization is a committed Microsoft shop.
 AWS takes the approach of providing more dials to tune in exchange for greater flexibility.
 Additionally, AWS offers a broad selection of EC2 instance types, Spot Instance options, and scalable S3 storage, which can result in better cost and performance optimization.
-Finally, AWS has more instance types than Azure, including more options for GPU and memory-optimized workload.
+Finally, AWS has more instance types than Azure, including more options for GPU and memory-optimized workloads.
 AWS has a more flexible spot pricing model than Azure.
-VPC Peering, Transit Gateway, and a more granular IAM security controls than Azure make AWS a stronger choice for organizations with advanced security requirement and/or organizations committed to multi-cloud or hybrid Databricks deployments.
+VPC Peering, Transit Gateway, and more granular IAM security controls than Azure make AWS a stronger choice for organizations with advanced security requirements and/or organizations committed to multi-cloud or hybrid Databricks deployments.
 Many advanced features are released in AWS before Azure.
 Photon is a good example.

 Disadvantages of Databricks in AWS